web-extend/web-extend/docs/guide/quick-start.md

 npx web-extend@latest init
 ```

-The tool `web-extend` provides these templates, which all use TypeScript.
+The tool `web-extend` provides the following templates, which all use TypeScript.
 If you want to use JavaScript, please modify the file extension names.

 - Vanilla
 - [React](https://react.dev/)
 - [Vue](https://vuejs.org/)
 - [Svelte](https://svelte.dev/)

+WebExtend is compatible with any frontend framework.
+For other frameworks, you might need manual installation.

 ## Manual Installtion

 ### Install Dependencies

 Create a project and install dependencies.
-WebExtend uses [Rsbuild](https://rsbuild.dev/), so which and the [`@web-extend/rsbuild-plugin`](../api/rsbuild-plugin.md) plugin also are needed to be installed.
+WebExtend uses [Rsbuild](https://rsbuild.dev/) under the hood, which and the [`@web-extend/rsbuild-plugin`](../api/rsbuild-plugin.md) plugin are also needed to be installed.

 ```shell
 # create an empty project